How To Treat Acute Mountain Sickness (AMS), High Altitude Pulmonary Ed...

 To help you do that, start with a 500 mg dose of Diamox and around 4mg of Dex.
 This combination will stop your brain from swelling, giving you a window of a few hours to get yourself out of that altitude.

 Start your descent immediately.
-Try to get to an altitude around 8,000 feet as soon as you can.
+Try to get to an altitude of around 8,000 feet as soon as you can.

-If you still cannot reach lower altitudes after six hours, repeat the same dose and continue your descent
+If you still cannot reach lower altitudes after six hours, repeat the same dose and continue your descent.

+Don’t stop until you have reached around 8,000 ft.
 Once you have reached a lower altitude, lower your dosage of Dex to 2 mg, followed by 1 mg every 6 hours.
 Dex needs to be weaned away and cannot be stopped immediately.

 What you should know about altitude sickness

 Altitude sickness is not something that is too difficult to understand or treat.
-The main problem that plagues the trekking community is lack of knowledge about it.
+The main problem that plagues the trekking community is the lack of knowledge about it.

 Of course, it’s not easy to figure things out overnight.
 It requires years of experience to actually put a finger on the issue and treat it.
 But with a basic understanding of the science behind it, there’s a lot you can do to make someone with AMS feel better and save him.